 An externship of approximately 200 hours in the office of local business firms.
 If an externship cannot be arranged, a term project on or off campus will be assigned.
 Co-op should be taken in student's last year of program.
 An elective may be substituted for this course.
-Prerequisite: Permission from Administrative Support Coordinator/Business Department Chair.
+Prerequisite: Approval from Division required.
 1 lecture and 20 laboratory hours per week.
 3 credit hours.